-With affordable used shipping containers now widely available, more people have a shot at living in a container home of their own than ever before.
-And who doesn’t love a good upcycling challenge?
+With affordable used shipping containers now widely available, more people have a shot at living in an amazing container home of their own than ever before.

 Table of Contents